-\textit{\textbf{A minimal model.}} In an ecosystem, the dynamical changes of its state usually show a hysteresis transition, such as desertification and lake eutrophication.
-As shown in Fig. \ref{hysteresisFig}, if the system is on the upper branch, once the control parameter exceeds the threshold $T2$, it will collapse into a stable state in the lower branch.
-If one tries to restore the state in the lower branch into a state in the upper branch, the control parameter has to be lower than another threshold $T1$ that is much smaller than $T2$.
-The following minimal model describes the change over time of such ``unwanted'' ecosystem property $x$ \cite{scheffer2001catastrophic}:
+The dynamic processes of ecosystems usually show a hysteresis transition; two examples of such transitions are desertification and lake eutrophication.
+As shown in Fig. \ref{hysteresisFig}, if the system is on the upper branch, then once the control parameter exceeds the threshold $T2$, the system collapses into a stable state in the lower branch.
+To restore the state in the lower branch to a state in the upper branch, the control parameter must be lower than another threshold, $T1$, which is much smaller than $T2$.
+The following minimal model describes the change over time of such ``unwanted'' ecosystem properties $x$ \cite{scheffer2001catastrophic}:

 where $x$ is the state variable, and $r$ is the control parameter.
-The parameter $a$ represents an environmental factor that promotes $x$, and parameter $b$ is the decay rate of $x$.
-For $r=0$, the model has one single equilibrium at $x=a/b$.
+Parameter $a$ represents an environmental factor that promotes $x$, and parameter $b$ is the decay rate of $x$.
+For $r=0$, the model has a single equilibrium at $x=a/b$.
 Otherwise, the last term representing the Hill function can cause alternative stable states.
-The exponent $p$ determines the steepness of the switch occurring around the threshold $h$, and the higher $p$ is, the stronger the hysteresis is as measured by the distance between thresholds.
+Exponent $p$ determines the steepness of the switch occurring around the threshold $h$; the higher $p$ is, the stronger the hysteresis, as measured by the distance between thresholds.

-\textit{\textbf{Coral reef model.}} After experiencing mass disease-induced mortality of the herbivorous urchin \textit{Diadema antillanrum} in 1983 and two framework-building species of coral, the health of reefs in the Caribbean have been heavily negatively affected, showing a phase change from coral- to algal-dominated state.
-Numby et al. \cite{mumby2007thresholds} discover multiple stable states and hysteresis by using a three-state analytical model with corals, macroalgae and short algal turfs.
-Let the coverage of corals, algal turfs and macroalgae be denoted as $C$, $T$ and $M$, respectively.
-Assuming that the sum $T+M+C$ is constant and equal to one, the dynamics of the reef can be described by two equations:
+\textit{\textbf{Coral reef model.}} After experiencing the mass disease-induced mortality of the herbivorous urchin \textit{Diadema antillanrum} in 1983 and of two framework-building species of coral, the health of reefs in the Caribbean has been greatly negatively affected, and the system is showing a phase change from a coral-dominated to an algae-dominated state.
+Numby et al. \cite{mumby2007thresholds} discovered multiple stable states and hysteresis using a three-state analytical model that included corals, macroalgae and short algal turfs.

+Let the coverage of corals, algal turf and macroalgae be denoted $C$, $T$ and $M$, respectively.
+Assuming that the sum $T+M+C$ is constant and equal to one, the dynamics of the reef can be described by the following two equations: